 |Risk per point||$3|

 Assume our Wall Street price falls to 22137.4-22139.0 and you decide to close your CFD position by buying at the ask price.
-Again, there is no commission to pay.
+On indices there is no commission to pay as our charge is incorporated in the spread.
 To calculate your net profit you should also add or subtract your accumulated overnight financing and any dividend adjustments.
 For examples of how overnight financing is calculated please see the FAQs.

 For more detail on margin calculations, and further examples, visit our FAQs.
 You can discover more about CFD trading in several ways: